The Comedians (1967 film)

-The Comedians is a 1967 American political drama film directed and produced by British filmmaker Peter Glenville, based on the 1966 novel of the same name by Graham Greene, who also wrote the screenplay.
+The Comedians is a 1967 American political drama film based on a book by Graham Greene.
+It was directed and produced by British filmmaker Peter Glenville.
+Graham Greene wrote the screenplay.
 The stars were Richard Burton, Elizabeth Taylor, Peter Ustinov, and Alec Guinness.
 Paul Ford and Lillian Gish had supporting roles as a presidential candidate and wife, as did James Earl Jones as an island doctor.

-Set in Haiti during the regime of François Duvalier (known as Papa Doc), it was filmed in Dahomey (Benin since 1975).
+Set in Haiti during the regime of François "Papa Doc" Duvalier, it was filmed in Dahomey (Benin since 1975).
 The film tells the story of a sardonic British hotel owner and his encroaching fatalism as he watches Haiti sink into barbarism and squalor under Duvalier.

 Plot

-In Port-au-Prince Haiti, Mr. Brown owns a hotel which he inherited from his mother.
+In Port-au-Prince, Haiti, Mr. Brown owns a hotel which he inherited from his mother.
 Returning from New York, where he tried unsuccessfully to sell the floundering business, Brown finds some clientele among his shipmates: Major Jones of England and Mr. and Mrs. Smith of the United States.

 Jones has come to sell arms to the government, run by François "Papa Doc" Duvalier, but his contact has fallen out of favour so Jones is arrested, beaten, and jailed by Captain Concasseur.
 The Smiths have come to promote vegetarianism but their contact, the Minister of Public Welfare, has also run afoul of the regime and has killed himself at Brown's hotel to avoid being tortured by the Tontons Macoute, Duvalier's secret police.

 At the centre of the story is Brown's ongoing affair with Martha Pineda, the wife of a South American ambassador to Haiti.

 Brown tries to help his guests navigate the treacherous regime, and introduces the Smiths to the new minister, who becomes interested when he learns how much money they are willing to invest.
 But after the Smiths witness several atrocities of the Tontons, they become disenchanted and leave Haiti.

 Major Jones is able to interest the government in his arms deal and he is released from jail.
 When it becomes apparent that he can't deliver on his promises, he has to go into hiding.
 Brown smuggles him into the Pinedas' embassy for refuge, outwitting the ever-watchful Tontons.
 Over several weeks, Jones establishes himself as an entertaining houseguest, raising the ire of the jealous Brown, who suspects Jones and Mrs. Pineda of starting an affair.